oracle-quickstart/oci-cloudera/v6/README.md

 This will create all the required elements in a compartment in the target OCI tenancy.
 This includes VCN and Security List parameters.
 Security audit of these in the network.tf is suggested.

 After Terraform is finished deploying, the output will show the Python syntax to trigger cluster deployment.
 This command can be run immediately following deployment, as it has built-in checks to wait until Cloudera Manager API is up and responding before it executes deployment.

+##Destroy the Deployment

+When you no longer need the deployment, you can run this command to destroy it:

+	terraform destroy

 ## Deployment Caveats
 Currently this module requires Cloudera Manager API to be on an edge host with a Public IP address.
 This is used to trigger cluster deployment, as well as SSH into the Cloudera Manger host to perform dynamic host discovery to map for Cluster topology.